marcioAlmada/strict/README.md

   * boolean
   * resource

+Variadic support for any of the above types is also included.

-Passing the wrong type parameter will result in a recoverable error being emitted.
+Passing the wrong type parameter will result in a recoverable error being emitted,
+    which is consistent with the way Zend currently deals with type mismatch.

 Limitations
 ===========

-  * This extension only provides support for userland code, internal functions cannot use strict hints.
+  * Internal functions cannot use strict hints, only user code is supported.
   * Because the parser detects scalar hints as classes, they cannot have default values.

 *The parser would allow a default value of null,